digitalcredentials/signing-service/README.md

  * POST /instance/:instanceId/credentials/sign

-Which signs and returns a verifiable credential that has been posted to it.
+Which signs and returns a [Verifiable Credential](https://www.w3.org/TR/vc-data-model/) that has been posted to it.

  * GET /seedgen

-Which is a convenience method for generating a new signing key.
+Which is a convenience method for generating a new signing key, encoded as a [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/)

-The service is meant to be called as a RESTful service from any software wanting to sign a credential, and in particular is so used by the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator) and the  [DCC workflow-coordinator](https://github.com/digitalcredentials/worfklow-coordinator) from within a Docker Compose network.
+The signing endpoint is meant to be called as a RESTful service from any software wanting to sign a credential, and in particular is so used by the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator) and the  [DCC workflow-coordinator](https://github.com/digitalcredentials/worfklow-coordinator) from within a Docker Compose network.

-The service supports multiple signing keys, identified by the `:instanceId` in the endpoint path.
+This service supports multiple signing keys ([DIDs](https://www.w3.org/TR/did-core/)), identified by the `:instanceId` in the signing endpoint's path.
 An `instance` is analagous to a `tenant`.

 You may also want to take a look at the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator), as it provides bearer token security over tenant endpoints, and combines both signing and status revocation as a single service.
 It also describes a model for composing DCC services within a Docker Compose network.